juxor/afaq/markdown/secI3.md

 bigger than anarchist ones.
 As has been proven, anarchists advocate **appropriately sized** workplaces and are not hung-up about their size.
 Why Leninists are could be a fruitful area of research...

+[‹ I.2 Is this a blueprint for an anarchist society?](/afaq/secI2.html "Go to previous page" ) [up](/afaq/secIcon.html "Go to parent page" ) [I.4 How could an anarchist economy function? ›](/afaq/secI4.html "Go to next page" )